 Didier Vermeiren Belgium, b.
 1951

 You can only look at a sculpture within the space surrounding it, whatever it is like because the actual material of the sculpture is the space.
-The space creates the sculpture and the sculpture creates the space.
+The space creates the sculpture and the sculpture creates the space. -Didier Vermeiren

-Didier Vermeiren is a Brussels based sculptor who often uses photography to interpret sculpture within the space of the artist's studio.
-The diptych Lenticular Photographs, Los Angeles Studio, combines the 2D and 3D realms of photography and sculpture, honoring Vermeiren's practice as well as the legacy of artist studio photographs in the tradition of Giacometti, Brancusi, and Rodin.
+The diptych Lenticular Photographs, Los Angeles Studio by Didier Vermeiren combines the 2D and 3D realms of photography and sculpture, honoring Vermeiren’s practice as well as the legacy of artist studio photographs in the tradition of Giacometti, Brâncuși and Rodin.
+With the 3D effect of the lenticular process in mind, Vermeiren carefully composed the elements in each scene for the greatest depth.

 INQUIRE